rocket-pool/RPIPs/tokenomics-explainers/004-rework-support.md

 As shown in [Lower Bonds and Capital Efficiency](./003-rework-foundation.md#lower-bonds-and-capital-efficiency), the bond curves make profitability increase as you have more validators on one node.
 This will give people a strong reason to avoid sock puppeting behavior.
 Note also, that getting rid of the cliff also removes one possible reason to engage in sock puppeting.

 ## Megapools
-Currently Rocket Pool minipools each have their own Ethereum contract.
+Currently, Rocket Pool minipools each have their own Ethereum contract.
 This results in high gas costs for NOs with several minipools (gas-intensive to launch or distribute rewards for several validators).
 The Saturn upgrade introduces megapools, where a single megapool contract is used as an Ethereum withdrawal address for multiple validators.
 This drastically reduces gas costs for launching or distributing rewards for several validators (by almost N times, where N is the number of validators the NO is running).

 ## Forced Exits
 Currently, if a minipool is penalized, the protocol has no way to forcibly reclaim that bond.
 It can set a penalty, which will be enforced on the exit of the underlying validator.
 This means a rogue NO could continue running their minipool profitably indefinitely after that point in time.